 AI Answers About Hiatal Hernia: Model Comparison

-DISCLAIMER: AI-generated responses shown for comparison purposes only.
-This is NOT medical advice.
-Always consult a licensed healthcare professional for medical decisions.
+DISCLAIMER: The AI-generated responses about hiatal hernia shown below are for educational comparison only.
+This is NOT medical advice and should not be used for self-diagnosis or treatment decisions.
+Always consult a qualified healthcare professional about hiatal hernia symptoms and treatment. [ai-answers-hiatal-hernia]

 Hiatal hernias are extremely common, found in ~approximately 20 percent of adults who undergo upper GI endoscopy.
 Prevalence increases with age, affecting ~approximately 60 percent of adults over 60.
 Small sliding hiatal hernias often cause no symptoms, while larger hernias and paraesophageal hernias can cause significant problems.
 Hiatal hernias are a major contributing factor to GERD and are more common in women, obese individuals, and smokers.
 Most hiatal hernias are type I sliding hernias, while paraesophageal hernias, though less common, carry a risk of serious complications.